zrod/sidekiq-throttled/README.md

 By default we add *Enhanced Queues* tab with this functionality.
-But if you want you can override default *Queues* tab completely (notice that page will still be available using it's URL, but tab will be pointing enhanced version).
+But if you want you can override default *Queues* tab completely (notice that page will still be available using its URL, but tab will be pointing enhanced version).
 To do so, just call `Sidekiq::Throttled::Web.enhance_queues_tab!` somewhere in your initializer/bootstrap code.
 If you are using rails, you might want to add it right into your `config/routes.rb` file: